-Why should I apply a clear top coat to my epoxy garage floor coating?
+Why should I apply a clear UV stable top-coat to my epoxy garage floor coating?
 This is a reasonable question that pops up from time to time for the average home owner looking to save some money.
 The real question however ought to be why wouldn’t you apply a clear coat?
 After all, there are many benefits to adding a clear top coat over the color coat for a garage floor.

 Anyone who has installed a garage floor coating properly will tell you that the hardest and most time consuming part is prepping the floor for the epoxy.
 Applying the epoxy goes fast and for many, it is the fun part of the job.
 So after all that work of getting the concrete ready, why wouldn’t you want to spend a little more time and money to ensure a longer lasting and even more beautiful floor coating?

 Clear epoxy or polyurethane is the most common top coat, but the same benefits apply to the use of polyurea or polyaspartic floor coatings as well.
 So to answer these questions, let’s take a look at the top 10 reasons why you should apply a clear top coat to your epoxy garage floor.